Record an overpayment

 🖇️ Notes

-• General Ledger – After completing these steps, your Bank Account will reflect the total cash increase ($150), and Accounts Receivable will display the correct balance adjustments.
+• General Ledger – Once you finish these steps, your Bank Account will correctly show the full cash deposit ($150), and your Accounts Receivable will update to show that the customer has a credit balance.